Dave Ferguson (boxer)

-David Mark Ferguson (born 28 February 1976 in North Shields) is a British heavyweight boxer based in Wallsend, England.
-His record stands at 12 wins and 3 loss after 8 bouts.
+David Mark Ferguson (born 28 February 1976) is a British former professional boxer who competed from 2007 to 2010.

+Professional career

 Ferguson competed in the "Prizefighter" competition at York Hall, Bethnal Green.
 He beat Billy Bessey in the opening round, before losing to Martin Rogan, the eventual winner, in the semi-final.

-He also competed in the second "Prizefighter" competition in Newcastle-upon-Tyne on 12 September 2008.
+He also competed in the second "Prizefighter" competition in Newcastle upon Tyne on 12 September 2008.
 He went out on a split decision to Luke Simpkin in the opening round.